© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval village of Potterton is a scheduled monument protected by Historic England under reference 1005780.
 View the official record →

-Potterton is a deserted medieval village located in Yorkshire, England, whose remains are now scheduled as an ancient monument.
+Potterton is a deserted medieval village located in Yorkshire, England, which represents the remains of a settlement that was abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005780.

 Deserted medieval village of Potterton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005780.